PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 The MBL kernel can support USB connections to IoT devices that have USB ports.
 The exact support mechanism depends on the USB port type on the device - peripheral or host:

 * **Peripheral port(s)**: The kernel's USB Gadget driver mechanism creates a `usb0` network interface on the device.
 The device then appears as a network interface on any other USB-connected device, such as the development PC.

     Example: WaRP7.
-For more details, see below.
+For more details, see below.<!--where is "below"? that word applies to the whole page, but I think you mean the very next paragraph-->

 * **Host port(s)**: For devices that cannot work with the kernel's USB Gadget driver, MBL offers two Ethernet interfaces: `eth0`, which belongs to the wired Ethernet port, and `eth1`, which is created by the CDC Ethernet driver when appropriate hardware is connected.
 The reliance on Ethernet means that you need an Ethernet-to-USB adapter to support USB networking to a device with USB host ports.

     Example: Raspberry Pi 3.
-For more details, see below.
+For more details, see below.<!--where is "below"? that word applies to the whole page, but I think you mean the very next paragraph-->

 By default, MBL attempts to obtain an IPv4 address for the `usb0` interface on WaRP7 or the `eth1` interface on Raspberry Pi 3 using DHCP.
 MBL falls back to assigning a link-local IPv4 address when DHCP timeout occurs.

-`usb0` on the WaRP7 and `eth1` on the Raspberry Pi3 are debug network intefaces.
-On both devices, the debug network interface is always given an IPv6 link-local address.
+`usb0` on the WaRP7 and `eth1` on the Raspberry Pi3 are debug network interfaces.
+On both devices, the debug network interface is always given an IPv6 link-local address.<!--what's the relationship between this paragraph and the previous one?
+It seems to say that these ports are by default IPv6, but in the previous paragraph they were by default IPv4-->

 ### Assigning an IPv4 address to the network interface

 <span class="tips">If you don't want to use the NetworkManager command line interface, you can use the `nm-connection-editor` GUI.
 See the [`nmcli` man page](https://linux.die.net/man/1/nmcli) for more information.</span>

+If you cannot use IPv6 on Linux, you can manually assign IPv4 addresses instead.

-To assign an IPv4 address to the network interface on an Ubuntu PC using NetworkManager (this is only for users who can't use IPv6 on Linux):
+To assign an IPv4 address to the network interface on an Ubuntu PC using NetworkManager:

 1. Create a NetworkManager connection profile called `mbl-ipv4ll` for the interface with the `link-local` IPv4 addressing method.
 Use the NetworkManager's command line interface:

     ```
     $ sudo nmcli connection add ifname <interace-name-on-pc> con-name mbl-ipv4ll type ethernet -- ipv4.method link-local